praveenHp/sp-shreyas-site/content/blogs/The-Cockroaches-Won.md

-Throughout the intervening years, he has also endured what Congress leaders and independent researchers have long alleged is a coordinated trolling and propaganda campaign linked to the researchers have long alleged is a coordinated trolling and propaganda campaign linked to the BJP’s social media ecosystem.
+Throughout the intervening years, he has also endured what Congress leaders and independent researchers have long alleged is a coordinated trolling and propaganda campaign linked to the BJP’s social media ecosystem.
 The “Pappu” mockery campaign stands out as its most visible manifestation, a dynamic first documented publicly in journalist Swati Chaturvedi’s 2016 book on the party’s digital operations.
 Regardless of one’s assessment of his politics, Gandhi remained a